Welcome back ladies and gentlemen,

 SUGGESTIONS ON HOW TO TAKE PART IN MUSIC MONDAY CARE & LOVE

-- ~ Preferably do this at the beginning of the week but if that does not fit, feel free to choose another time.
+~ Preferably appreciate yourself at the beginning of the week but if that does not fit, feel free to choose another time.

 I am not a health professional.
 My posts describe my thoughts, my experiences and my conclusions about life, mental health and self-improvement.
 My described actions always go alongside therapy and do not substitute professional advice by a health professional be it a doctor, therapist or counsellor.